Your HeartSafe Home Plan

 4. Start Hands-Only CPR

-• Lace your fingers of both hands together, as seen in the image
+• Hand position: Two hands centered on the chest, as seen in the image

 5. Unlock Home Entrance

-• Make a clear path for first responders
+• If someone else is at home, have them unlock the door and make a clear path for first responders

 Preparing Your HeartSafe Home